laravel/forge-sdk/README.md

 These parameters will be used in the POST request sent to Forge servers, you can find more information about the parameters needed for each action on
 [Forge's official API documentation](https://forge.laravel.com/api-documentation).

-Notice that this request for example will only start the server creation process, your server might need a few minutes before it completes provisioning, you'll need to check the Server's `$isReady` property to know if it's ready or not yet.
+Notice that this request for example will only start the server creation process, your server might need a few minutes before it completes provisioning, you'll need to check the server's `$isReady` property to know if it's ready or not yet.

 Some SDK methods however waits for the action to complete on Forge's end, we do this by periodically contacting Forge servers and checking if our action has completed, for example: